Associate Professor of Music (Piano)

 - MUS 486: Art of Accompanying

-As a chamber musician, she recently made her debut appearance as a guest artist with Glinka’s Grand Sextet for the Philharmonic Ensembles at Merkin Concert Hall in New York.
+As a chamber musician, she made her debut appearance as a guest artist with Glinka’s Grand Sextet for the Philharmonic Ensembles at Merkin Concert Hall in New York.
 She also performed the Mozart’s Quintet with the Philharmonic Quintet of New York, and made a recital appearance with the Metropolitan Opera Orchestra’s members at Yumeria Hall in Tokyo during the company’s Japan Tour.
-During the 2011-12 season, Ms. Kanamaru performed in three concerts for the New York Chamber Music Festival, to which she most recently returned for four concerts, including a program “Brahms and Friends” as a part of the Delphinium Trio.
+During the 2011-12 season, Kanamaru performed in three concerts for the New York Chamber Music Festival, including the September 11 Tenth Anniversary Commemorative Concert with violinist Elmira Darvarova.
+New York Times critic Allan Kozinn described the performance as “focused” and “energetic.”
+She later returned to the New York Chamber Music Festival for four concerts, including a program “Brahms and Friends” as a part of the Delphinium Trio.
 The Trio was also featured in the season opening concerts in the 11th Red Rocks Music Festival in Phoenix and Sedona, Arizona.
 Other past appearances include concerts presented by Karl Böhm Foundation in Germany, Rode Kruis Amsterdam in Holland, International Horn Society/Griffith University’s Queensland Conservatorium in Brisbane, Australia, Royal College of Music in Stockholm, Sweden, the Kravis Performing Arts Center in Florida, and Bechstein Piano Centre in New York for the Grand Opening Series among others.